MBA Tuition & Aid

 Merit-Based: The Notre Dame network is not only a benefit for building relationships and exploring career opportunities, it is a powerful resource for providing financial support to current students.
-97% of the Two-Year MBA Class of 2022 were awarded a fellowship.
-Recipients are selected for these fellowships based on academic performance, prior work experience, GMAT or GRE scores, leadership potential, letters of recommendation, and each applicant’s personal statement.
-Applicants can indicate their desire to be considered for a fellowship on their application.
+97% of the MBA Class of 2022 were awarded a scholarship.
+Recipients are selected for these scholarships based on academic performance, prior work experience, GMAT or GRE scores, leadership potential, letters of recommendation, and each applicant’s personal statement.
+Applicants can indicate their desire to be considered for a scholarship on their application.

-All that is expected of fellowship recipients is to be active and engaged members of the Notre Dame community.
+All that is expected of scholarship recipients is to be active and engaged members of the Notre Dame community.

-Meyer Fellows receive full tuition fellowship plus a stipend of $21,000 per year in the program.
+Meyer Fellows receive full tuition scholarship plus a stipend of $21,000 per year in the program.
 Meyer Fellows also receive preferred registration to ensure access to in-demand classes.

-The Brogan Fellowship is awarded to the four MBA women with the highest GPA after the first year of the Two-Year MBA program.
+The Brogan Fellows scholarship is awarded to the four MBA women with the highest GPA after the first year of the two-year MBA program.
 All women, regardless of academic background or work experience, are automatically considered for this prestigious award.

 As a sponsor school for the Forte Foundation, Notre Dame is committed to launching women into successful business careers.
 Forte Fellows are recognized for their academic aptitude, leadership, and future potential.
 Forte Fellows are granted special access to the Forte community, including leadership conference access, mentoring and career development opportunities, and network development.